smack0007/smack0007.github.io/source/blog/2012/snowball-shaders-in-progress.md

 ---
-Title: Snowball: \Shaders\ in progress
+Title: Snowball - Shaders in progress
-Layout: Post
-Permalink: 2012/06/22/snowball-shaders-in-progress.html
 Date: 2012-06-22
-Category: .NET
-Tags: Open Source
+Tags: .net, open-source
-Comments: true
 ---

 It's been a long couple of months.
 I'm in the middle of switching jobs, been on vacation a bit, and have been playing around with OpenGL a bit to get a feel for how that API works compared to Direct3D.
 As of yesterday I started working on implementing shaders in Snowball.